sulu/sulu-docs/reference/components/document-manager/using_the_document_manager.rst

 The Sulu Document Manager requires that you ``persist()`` documents and then ``flush`` the document manager.

 .. note::

-    The ``persist`` operation, unlike other document manager, takes a snapshot of the document in its current state and maps the data to the PHPCR node.
+    The ``persist`` operation, unlike other document/object managers, takes a snapshot of the document in its current state and maps the data to the PHPCR node.

     Changes made to the document after calling ``persist`` will not be taken